PI-R-D-Inc-CA/.github/profile/README.md

 ### INTRODUCTION:

 PI R&D Inc. is a small private developer-run Corporation devoted to Scientific Research and Development 🔬.
-Based in Saskatchewan, 🇨🇦.
+Based in Saskatchewan, Canada.

 Our goal is to help make the world better than it's ever been, by leveraging next-generation technologies.